TkrUdagawa/website/source/en/tutorial/classifier_ruby.rst

  1. How to connect to Jubatus Server

-  Connect to Jubatus Server (Row 9).
+  Connect to Jubatus Server (Line 9).
   Setting the IP addr, RPC port of Jubatus Server and the unique name for task identification in Zookeeper.

  2. Prepare the learning data

-  Make a train_data Array for the data to be learnt (Row 11-21).
+  Make a train_data Array for the data to be learnt (Line 11-21).
-  The train_data generated in Array<Array<String, Datum>> format is input into the train() method (Row 23), for the learning process.
+  The train_data generated in Array<Array<String, Datum>> format is input into the train() method (Line 23), for the learning process.
 The figure below shows the structure of the data being leant.

   +-------------------------------------------------------------------------------------------------------+